 The Shako:wi Cultural Center located on Route 46 is named after Richard “Dick” Chrisjohn (Wolf Clan), the former Nation representative whose Oneida name means “he gives.”
 Known for working for his hands Chrisjohn (1921-1991) was much more than an artist.

-On the day back in 1993 when Shako:wi was dedicated, Ray told the audience of Nation Members, family and friends of the Nation, that:
+On the day back in 1993 when Shako:wi was dedicated, Ray told the audience of Oneida Members, family and friends of the Nation, that:

 “Today, we can look around and see the many achievements, and we can look ahead and know that through resolute determination, we will fulfill the destiny and the grandeur of the People of the Standing Stone.”

-Just days before his passing, Chrisjohn was honored by the Oneida Nation as a man of visions.
-Chrisjohn believed the Oneida nation would again flourish on ancestral grounds.
-He was hailed as “a man who defied the odds and pushed relentlessly for the creation of the existing Oneida Nation government.”
+Just days before his passing, Chrisjohn was honored by the Oneida Indian Nation as a man of visions.
+Chrisjohn believed the Oneida Indian Nation would again flourish on ancestral grounds.
+He was hailed as “a man who defied the odds and pushed relentlessly for the creation of the existing Oneida Indian Nation government.”

 He is also remembered for these words of wisdom: